getify/Functional-Light-JS/manuscript/ch4.md

 This single compound machine is much easier to move around and install wherever the factory needs it.
 The workers on the factory floor are even happier because they don't need to fidget with buttons and dials on three individual machines anymore; they quickly prefer using the single fancy machine.

-Relating back to the code: we now realize that the pairing of `words(..)` and `unique(..)` in that specific order of execution -- think: compound lego -- is something we could use in several other parts of our application.
+Relating back to the code: we now realize that the pairing of `words(..)` and `unique(..)` in that specific order of execution (think: compound Lego) is something we could use in several other parts of our application.
 So, let's define a compound function that combines them:

 ```js
 function uniqueWords(str) {